kshehadeh/boop-todo/README.md

 - `--weeks`: The number of weeks to look back for completed tasks

-### `login`

-Initiates the Todoist authentication flow.
-You'll need to provide your API token to use Boop.

 ### `start [duration] [name]`

 Starts a timer that can be associated with a Todoist task: